 Opinion pieces can range from 500 to 1,500 words depending on how relevant the topic is for us.
 They should provide an informed comment on recent developments or questions of general relevance.
 Book reviews are also categorized as opinion pieces.
 Usually the author will have special experience or expertise that qualifies him/her to offer an opinion.

 We are flexible in what and how we publish and may divert from the above in exceptional cases.

 Before drafting a piece contact us to learn whether we think it may be interesting.

 If you decide to submit a piece, please follow these guidelines:

-By sending your piece you agree that it will be published under a Creative Commons license as explained here.
+By sending your piece you agree that it will be published under the conditions explained here.
 Please indicate should you prefer a different arrangement.
 Note that we do not offer any pay.